senaaefe/-Student-automation-/README.md

 #  Student-automation
-  Student automation application with C ++
+  Student automation application with C ++.
+It has been made for student(entroll,listing etc.) and student tall stature transactions.